Bouygues could turn from predator to prey in French telecoms war

-PARIS, March 17 (Reuters) - French conglomerate Bouygues , having lost out in a takeover battle for Vivendi’s telecoms business SFR, risks becoming prey rather than predator in a domestic mobile market with scope for more consolidation.
+PARIS (Reuters) - French conglomerate Bouygues, having lost out in a takeover battle for Vivendi’s telecoms business SFR, risks becoming prey rather than predator in a domestic mobile market with scope for more consolidation.

 Losing SFR to rival Numericable is a setback for tycoon Martin Bouygues, who founded Bouygues Telecom in 1994, spending billions to turn it into number three in the French mobile phone market behind Orange and SFR.